 Crowded Fish Tank

-An overcrowded fish tank increases the chances of fin rot in fishes.
+An overcrowded fish tank increases the chances of fin rot in fish.
 This depletes the quality of water, fluctuates the pH levels, and leads to an increase in the levels of nitrates, nitrites, and ammonia in the tank due to the overproduction of waste products.

 Imbalanced Nutrients In The Tank